Angels (The xx song)

 "Angels" is a song by English indie pop group The xx, released as a digital download on 17 July 2012 by Young Turks.
 It was the lead single for their 2012 album Coexist.
 The song was written by guitarist Romy Madley Croft, bassist Oliver Sim, and percussionist Jamie xx, who also produced it.

 The xx premiered the song on 14 May 2012 at their first live show since touring in 2010.
 Upon its release, "Angels" received positive reviews from music critics, who commended Croft's performance and the song's minimalist musical style.
 The song was remixed by electronic musician Four Tet, whose version was aired on BBC Radio on 19 September.

+Was used as an interlude for the On the Run Tour recorded concert performance.

 Writing and recording

 "Angels" was recorded during the sessions for Coexist at The xx's recording studio in London.
 Its demo was originally recorded solely by Romy Madley Croft, who wrote the song's lyrics.
 Jamie xx said of the song's recording in an interview for Spin, "It took a while to work out how to arrange it for the band.
 The demo was quite perfect, but it was just Romy.
 It took the entire length of the recording process to get it right."